Frequently Asked Questions

 What does the CPO need additional funding for?

-Qualified, committed staff to provide the services that devotees count on this office for.
-Currently, the North America CPO (NACPO) has one staff member to juggle all aspects of child protection services.
-Volunteers help as they are available which is valuable and has gotten us to where we are today but the devotees need reliable, consistent staff to meet their needs.
+Currently the CPO has one staff member to juggle all aspects of child protection services and office management.
+Volunteers help as they are available which is hugely valuable and has gotten us to where we are today.
+For consistently reliable services to reach more families and communities, additional staff is needed.
 Funding will enable us to hire trained personnel who are committed to preventing abuse, who are here to help when a concern happens, and who keep you informed and connected to the work we are doing.

-Why don’t you get grants?
+Why doesn’t the CPO get grants?

 Why doesn’t the GBC fund this office?

 This is a question commonly asked that is better answered by the GBC themselves.
+In North America, all ISKCON centers contribute to the funding of the Child Protection Office for the U.S. and Canada.

 How many people work with the office?